This is part of my Third Friday Cocktails series. Find cocktail recipes, drink mixing techniques and lore right here on the 3rd Friday of the month.

 - A Vermouth

-If you prefer bourbon, or just want variety, I suggest a higher proof, less sweet bourbon.
+If you prefer a Manhattan made with bourbon, or just want variety, I suggest a higher proof, less sweet bourbon.
 I like Old Forester 100 proof for a bourbon Manhattan, but there’s NO shortage of options, so sample to your heart’s content.

-Vermouth is more straightforward.
-Use sweet vermouth in a Manhattan, but be sure to sample a few varieties and see what you like.
-I like Dolin Rouge (easy to find, very inexpensive) and Carpano Antica (harder to find, at least around here) Keep your vermouth in the fridge once opened, it oxidizes rapidly if stored at room temperature.
-And since you only need a little vermouth in the drink, a bottle can last for quite a while.
+I’m just playing.
+You do want to use sweet vermouth in a Manhattan but it’s not quite so basic.
+I like Dolin Rouge (easy to find, very inexpensive) and Carpano Antica (harder to find, at least around here).
+There’s lots of options when selecting the best vermouth for your Manhattan, and you’ll really only know what you like if you taste around.
+The most important thing about vermouth is storing it in the fridge once opened, it oxidizes rapidly if stored at room temperature.
+You only need a little vermouth in the drink, so a bottle can last for quite a while.

 Most Manhattans are made with Angostura bitters, which are a true treasure, and a staple of any cocktail bar.
 Bitters are served in dashes, and a little goes a long way.
 If you want to experiment with other bitters (and there’s tons of options!), taste a few dashes in some seltzer water to get a feel for the flavor.